 The Advanced Childcare Certification program prepares you to be a full-time Nanny.
 Advanced Childcare graduates learn how to help children with their homework, aid children as they develop self-regulation skills, and nannies learn how to create positive learning environments with music, art, and exercise.
 See a complete class list and meet our 33 faculty instructors.
 All faculty instructors have at least a Master’s degree and five (5) years of direct experience in their area of expertise.

 The Advanced Childcare program is designed for nannies seeking full-time positions with families or employers including year-round or full-time summer positions.
 Advanced Childcare providers may be responsible for several children throughout the entire workday or week while family members are at their places of employment.
 This level includes instruction on working with families, activity planning, and managing groups.

-This specialized Advanced Nanny training program is 100% online with on-demand faculty-taught classes.
+This specialized Advanced Nanny and Sitter training program is 100% online with 24/7 on-demand access to faculty-taught classes.
 Focused on supporting multiple children academically and developmentally while the family members are at their place of employment, the Advanced Childcare program requires 30 hours which includes 10 hours of Advanced classes, 10 hours of Intermediate classes and 10 hours of Basic classes.
+Need a payment plan?

 CC 101: Understanding Children

 This course teaches the importance of attachment and provides an overview of child development stages for newborns, infants, toddlers, preschoolers, early elementary and primary years with a focus on physical, social, and emotional developmental milestones.

 Laws differ in each state, but compliance with local child safety provisions is always mandatory.
 This course will review relevant laws on proper transportation, injury liability, child abuse, contracts, emergency treatment, and legal protections for childcare workers.